Vijayy16/business-kpi-dashboard/README.md

 Designed interactive Tableau and Power BI dashboards to track key business KPIs and deliver executive-ready insights for performance monitoring and strategic decisions.

 Duration: Jan 2025 – May 2025
+Domain: Business Analytics | Performance Management | Executive Reporting

-Overview
+Project Overview

-Designed executive-ready dashboards to monitor business performance and support strategic decision-making.
+This project focused on designing executive-ready business intelligence dashboards to monitor organizational performance and support strategic decision-making.
+The objective was to transform raw business data into meaningful KPIs and interactive visualizations that enable leadership to quickly assess performance, identify inefficiencies, and track progress against business goals.

+The dashboards were designed with a strong emphasis on usability, clarity, and decision relevance, ensuring that both technical and non-technical stakeholders could derive insights without manual analysis.

+Data Understanding & Preparation

+The project involved working with structured business performance data across multiple dimensions such as sales, operations, efficiency metrics, and time-based trends.
+A key focus was on ensuring data consistency and reliability before visualization.

+Key steps included:

+Cleaning and validating datasets to ensure accuracy and completeness

+Structuring data models to support scalable and reusable reporting

+Defining standardized KPI definitions to ensure consistent interpretation across stakeholders

+Performing exploratory analysis to understand performance patterns and anomalies

+Dashboard Design & Methodology

+A structured KPI framework was developed in collaboration with business requirements to ensure alignment with strategic objectives.
+The dashboards were designed to support both high-level monitoring and detailed drill-down analysis.

-Methodology
+Methodology and design approach included:

+Defining core business KPIs and performance benchmarks

-Defined KPIs, modeled data for reporting, and built interactive dashboards with drill-downs.
-Analyzed performance trends to surface inefficiencies and opportunities.
+Modeling data for efficient reporting and visualization

+Building interactive dashboards with filters, drill-downs, and time-based comparisons

+Analyzing performance trends to surface inefficiencies, risks, and growth opportunities

+The dashboards enabled users to transition seamlessly from summary views to detailed insights, supporting faster and more informed decision-making.

-Tools & Techniques
+Tools & Technologies Used
-Tableau, Power BI, Advanced Excel, Business Analytics.

-Outcome
-Improved reporting turnaround time by 20% and enabled consistent KPI monitoring for leadership.
+Tableau: Interactive dashboards, KPI visualization, drill-down analysis

+Power BI: Data modeling, performance reporting, executive dashboards

+Advanced Excel: Data preparation, validation, and trend analysis

+Business Analytics: KPI design, performance measurement frameworks

+Business Impact & Outcomes

+The final solution improved reporting turnaround time by 20% by eliminating manual reporting processes and standardizing KPI tracking.
+Leadership gained consistent, real-time visibility into business performance, enabling proactive decision-making and more effective performance management.

+The project demonstrates the practical application of business analytics and data visualization to drive operational efficiency, accountability, and strategic alignment across an organization.